 In general, the majority of ingredients in the recipe we’re whipping up today, have anti-aging effects and soothing properties for the skin.
 We’ll go over these ingredients in short below, just to give you an idea of why I decided to use them in the recipe.

 What are some of the best anti-aging natural products?

 Now, if you’re not a DIYer or find this recipe too difficult to make (let’s face it, it’s really not beginner-friendly), you can have a look at some of the top anti-aging products that I’ve written about a while back.
-I’ve tested all of the brands mentioned on the list; to find them, head over to this article on anti-aging ingredients, and go to the section of What are the best anti-aging products with effective ingredients.
-Hopefully, you’ll find something for you there!
+I’ve tested all of the brands mentioned on the list; to find them, head over to this article on anti-aging ingredients, and go to the section on What are the best anti-aging products with effective ingredients.
+Hopefully, you’ll find something for yourself there!

 What ingredients to use in our natural anti-aging cream?

 Let’s have a look at the ingredients we’re using in this cream before heading over to the recipe!

 Let’s face it; numerous anti-aging products contain hyaluronic acid.
 And we’re not any different.
 After all, hyaluronic acid is a humectant (keeps the skin hydrated) and promotes plump and glowing skin.
 It can rejuvenate and regenerate it, while it helps to minimize the signs of aging.

 Cucumber is hydrating and helps to improve complexion.
 It’s quite refreshing and soothing for the skin; what’s more, it helps to minimize free radical damage and it’s excellent to use in post-sun skincare products.